 The way that I work in therapy involves visually monitoring what is happening with a client during sessions and is the primary reason why I only work via live video and do not offer sessions over the telephone.

 As a Counselling Psychologist, I am trained in a range of psychotherapeutic models and qualified to assess and treat a broad spectrum of mental health difficulties across the lifespan.
 Rarely do people fit neatly into one specific way of working, the ability to integrate techniques from different therapy approaches offers flexibility to tailor therapy to your individual needs.
 Ultimately, the main aim is to help you to more fully understand yourself, how past experiences may be influencing the here and now, and how your problems and difficulties are being maintained.
 Working at such depth is rarely an easy process, but can result in change that leads to healthier psychological and interpersonal functioning over the longer term.

-My private practice is indemnity insured and delivered in line with the BACP ethical framework and code of conduct.
-I attend regular clinical supervision with a HCPC registered Clinical Psychologist and accredited psychodynamic psychotherapist.
-I also attend a monthly supervision group using a model of attachment based dynamic psychotherapy.
+My private practice is indemnity insured and delivered in line with the BPS and HCPC ethical frameworks and codes of conduct.
+I also attend regular clinical supervision with a HCPC registered psychologist and accredited BPS clinical supervisor.

-Video therapy can be a very beneficial and convenient way to access help but there are differences from physical face to face meetings.
-These include adaptations to technique, as well as practical considerations such as your opportunity for privacy, access to a suitable video enabled device and stable internet connection.
+Remote psychotherapy can be a very beneficial and convenient way to access help, and offers clients a wider choice of clinicians when they are not restricted by location in the UK.
+However, there are differences from physical face to face meetings, including adaptations to technique, as well as practical considerations such as your opportunity for privacy, access to a suitable video enabled device and stable internet connection.